Tuesday, December 17, 2024

 Jacque called us back and pointed out that he was among the legislators who initially voted the project down; it failed the first time around on a 4-4 vote in 2021.
 When it came back around the second time, it passed the Legislature that year with several conditions, including obtaining the $85 million in non-state money to get the grant released.
 Jacque did not have an explanation for why the project passed after first being rejected.

-State document
+state document

 State museum document